theGnostickeymaker/tgk-site-v3/src/pillars/the-gnostic-eye/the-final-idol/series-1/the-flame-in-the-dark.md

 ---
 layout: base.njk
 title: "The Final Idol"
-description: "Part VI of The Final Idol Series — in the age of synthetic unity, what divine spark resists the machine?
+description: "Part VI of The Final Idol Series: in the age of synthetic unity, what divine spark resists the machine?
 Explore the last resistance."
 excerpt: "A spark remains untouched by simulation, and the soul remembers its fire."
 tier: initiate

-pageId: "the-gnostic-eye-the-final-idol-series-1-the-flame-in-the-dark"
+pageId: "the-gnostic-eye-the-final-idol-series-1-part-6"

 episode: 6
 partNumeral: VI

+siteTitle: "The Gnostic Key"
+pillarTitle: "The Gnostic Eye"
+gateTitle: "The Final Idol"

+seriesTitle: "Series I: The Final Idol"
+episodeTitle: "Part VI: The Flame in the Dark"
-partTitle: "The Flame in the Dark"
+partTitle: "Part VI: The Flame in the Dark"
-tagline: "Inner Fire ✦ Resistance ✦ The Uncoded Spark"
+tagline: "Inner fire ✦ Resistance ✦ The uncoded spark"

 slug: "the-flame-in-the-dark"
+permalink: "/pillars/the-gnostic-eye/the-final-idol/series-1/the-flame-in-the-dark/index.html"

+socialImage: "/tgk-assets/images/share/the-gnostic-eye/the-final-idol/series-1/part-6/the-flame-in-the-dark-part-6.jpg"

+imgBase: "/media/the-gnostic-eye/the-final-idol/series-1/the-flame-in-the-dark"
+imgPrefix: "the-flame-in-the-dark-"
+bodyClass: "eye"

+glyph: "🜂"
+glyphRow:
+  - "☿"
+  - "🜏"
+  - "👁"

+pillar: "the-gnostic-eye"
+series: "the-final-idol"
+season: 1

-seriesId: "the-final-idol-s1"
+seriesId: "the-final-idol"
 episodeId: "the-flame-in-the-dark"
-partId: "part6"
+partId: "part-6"
 quizId: "the-final-idol-s1-the-flame-in-the-dark-part-6"
 quizTitle: "The Flame in the Dark — Part VI: The Last Spark"
-quizIntro: "Find the ember that the Machine cannot model — test your Gnosis in the age of simulation."
+quizIntro: "Find the ember that the Machine cannot model.
+Test your Gnosis in the age of simulation."

-bodyClass: "eye"
-pillar: "the-gnostic-eye"
-glyph: "🜂"
-accent: "eye"
 author: "The Architect"
 published: "2025-10-18"
 publishedBy: "The Gnostic Key"
-tags: ["The Gnostic Eye", "The Final Idol", "Gnosis", "Resistance", "Inner Flame"]

-permalink: "/pillars/the-gnostic-eye/the-final-idol/series-1/the-flame-in-the-dark/index.html"
-socialImage: "/tgk-assets/images/share/the-gnostic-eye/the-final-idol/series-1/part-6/the-flame-in-the-dark-part-6.jpg"
-imgBase: "/media/the-gnostic-eye/the-final-idol/"
-imgPrefix: "the-final-idol-"
+tags:
+  - "The Gnostic Eye"
+  - "The Final Idol"
+  - "Gnosis"
+  - "Resistance"
+  - "Inner Flame"

 seriesMeta:
   number: 1
-  label: "Series 1"
+  label: "Series I"
   version: 1

 sitemap: true